Tips and Inspiration from England’s Great Dixter Gardens

 By THOMAS C. COOPER

-Great Dixter, a 110-year-old, six-acre garden located 60 miles southeast of London, has been called England’s most dynamic, exciting, and beautiful garden.
+Great Dixter, a 112-year-old, six-acre garden located 60 miles southeast of London, has been called England’s most dynamic, exciting, and beautiful garden.
 Its CEO and head gardener, Fergus Garrett, is widely considered one of the finest garden-makers in the world.
 In 2019, Garrett received the Victoria Medal of Honour, gardening’s highest accolade, given by the Royal Horticultural Society (there can be only 63 medalists at any one time, honoring the duration of Queen Victoria’s reign).

 Great Dixter was the home of Daisy and Nathaniel Lloyd, who bought the 15th-century manor house in 1910 and expanded it with the assistance of famed Edwardian architect Edwin Lutyens.
 Lutyens also helped lay out the bones of the garden, which comprises several “rooms” framed by yew hedges and brick walls, all linked by a network of stone paths.
 The plantings were established by Daisy Lloyd, a passionate gardener, and carried on by Christopher Lloyd, her youngest (of six children), who was born in the house in 1921.
 Christo, as he was known to his friends, brought the garden its renown with his imaginative, rule-bending approach, which he chronicled in numerous articles (he wrote a weekly column in Country Life without interruption for 46 years).
-His books (see sidebar below) are considered essential tools for any serious gardener.
+His books (listed in the sidebar below) are considered essential tools for any serious gardener.

 Since Lloyd’s death in 2006, his great friend and gardening ally, Fergus Garrett, who joined Dixter in 1993, has taken the garden forward, maintaining the labor-intensive traditional practices that are increasingly rare in gardening, while constantly challenging himself, the staff, and his students to think creatively and make the garden more stimulating, more colorful, and more sustainable.
 (The students, funded by scholarships from Dixter and elsewhere, come from around the world to stay and work at Dixter for anywhere from a few weeks to a couple of years.
 They are there to learn to garden the Dixter way.)
 “In terms of pure horticultural fireworks — and seasonal surprises — there is nowhere like Great Dixter,” said Christopher Woodward, director of London’s Garden Museum.